 The majority of the Lectures are given in the morning.
-Students as a rule are required to give two or three afternoons a week to visits to the Schools, the remaining afternoons in the week are therefore open for games and recreation.
+Students as a rule are not required to give more than two afternoons a week to visits to the Schools, and three or four afternoons in the week are therefore open for excursions, games, and recreation.